openhwgroup/cv32e40p/docs/source/corev_hw_loop.rst

 to be saved (resp. restored) at the beginning (resp. end) of the interrupt routine together with the general purpose registers.
 The CSR HWLoop registers are described in the :ref:`cs-registers` section.

-The CORE-V GCC compiler uses HWLoop automatically without the need of assembly.
-The mainline GCC does not generate any CORE-V instructions as for the other custom extensions.

-Below an assembly code example of an nested HWLoop that computes a matrix addition.
+Below an assembly code example of a nested HWLoop that computes a matrix addition.

 .. code-block:: c
    :linenos: